 To contact the Planning and Preparedness Branch, click on the Contacts link.

 The Emergency Management Systems Unit (EMSU) has the responsibility for maintaining the Standardized Emergency Management System (SEMS) including coordinating the SEMS Advisory Board, SEMS Technical Group and Specialist Committees, integrating/coordinating the National Incident Management System into SEMS (including the annual NIMS assessment), performing the annual State Preparedness Report and producing mandated After Action Reports with follow on coordination for identified corrective actions and improvement planning for proclaimed disasters.
 EMSU is also responsible for the Statewide Emergency Planning Committee (SWEPC).
 SWEPC provides an opportunity for local, state, and federal participating agencies to disseminate information, express concerns or develop ideas concerning emergency management in California.
 Additionally, EMSU supports the Threat and Hazard Identification and Risk Assessment (THIRA).

 Standardized Emergency Management System (SEMS)

 National Incident Management System (NIMS)

-The Disaster Planning Unit maintains the State Executive Branch Continuity Plan, offers annual Statewide Continuity Planner Workshops and provide guidance materials for continuity planning.
+The Disaster Planning Unit maintains the State Executive Branch Continuity Plan, offers annual Statewide Continuity Planner Workshops, and provides guidance materials for continuity planning.
 In support of the State Emergency Plan, staff provides assistance to State Agencies and Departments in the development of their Administrative Orders and assists jurisdictions with their Disaster Council Accreditation.
-Unit staff work in partnership with stakeholders to develop and maintain preparedness, response and catastrophic emergency plans in accordance with the state’s planning policies and regulatory processes.
+Unit staff work in partnership with stakeholders to develop and maintain preparedness, response, and catastrophic emergency plans in accordance with the state’s planning policies and regulatory processes.
 The Disaster Planning Unit also develops and maintains planning guidance materials and administers the review of state plans.